RosterElf Logo

 Evidence requirements

-Process for confirming fitness to return and reintegrating after extended absence.
+Confirming fitness to return and reintegrating staff after an extended absence.

 What's included in this template